Kerri Einarson: Personal life

-Einarson is employed as a rehabilitation assistant at Betel Home Foundation, a personal care home.
+Einarson is formerly employed as a rehabilitation assistant at Betel Home Foundation, a personal care home.
+As of 2023, she is employed as a commercial fisher.
 She is married to Kyle Einarson and has two children.
 Einarson's brother Kyle Flett was also a competitive curler, reaching the Manitoba junior men's provincial final against Daley Peters in 2005.
 In 2006 he died in a snowmobile accident and Einarson still wears a necklace with a photo of the two of them today.
 Einarson is Métis and the Manitoba Métis Federation sponsors the team, as of the 2021 season.
 Einarson was awarded the Tom Longboat Award in 2021, in recognition of Indigenous athletes' "outstanding contributions to sport in Canada".
 Her uncle is Greg McAulay.